 - Sponsorships and partnerships

 Please click here for more information on our education programme.

 While tourism and travel bring a range of benefits to New Zealand, it’s important that we manage their effects responsibly and play our part in kaitiakitanga – the guardianship of our place – to preserve what makes us special.

-Our sustainability journey is ongoing however here are some key highlights from 2019:
+Our sustainability journey is ongoing however here are some key highlights in recent years: